Jorge González (wrestler): Acting career

 González played the role of Manny, a carnival sideshow giant in a 1993 episode of Baywatch, who befriends Hobie, but later falls into the water and his large size makes it difficult to be rescued.
 González also had roles in the 1993 and 1994 Thunder in Paradise double-episode turned movies.
 In 1994 González made a short appearance as Eryx the Boxer in Hercules in the Underworld, a television prequel film from the television series Hercules: The Legendary Journeys.

-Retirement and personal life
+Personal life and death

 In January 1996, González retired from professional wrestling due to serious health issues and returned home to Argentina.

 After his retirement from wrestling, González lived on a ranch in Argentina in his later years.
 His former manager Harvey Wippleman would send his own money to maintain González and his family.
 In October 2009, he began using a wheelchair, and also had to use a dialysis machine due to his failing kidneys.
 The Argentine Basketball Federation also helped Gonzalez with finances in his final years, including donations of appliances for his house, clothes and medicine.
 González was married and had one step-daughter.